 Want to set up your own math virtual exchange?
 See Kathlyn’s slides for word problem ideas and resources.

 Concepts of money

-Jhaneille Downer, 2nd grade ambassador at Pinkston Street Elementary from Jamaica
+Jhaneille Downer, 2nd grade ambassador teacher at Pinkston Street Elementary from Jamaica

 As part of the second grade math curriculum, students explore concepts of money, including coins and denominations of bills.
 This unit presented a great opportunity for students to deepen their knowledge and understanding of U.S. currency, as well as compare the value of the U.S. dollar to the Jamaican dollar.